Find jobs in Lisbon with this guide on the current job market and vacancies, Portuguese work permits, and where to look for jobs in Lisbon.

 Finding jobs in Lisbon has been more difficult in recent crisis years but it’s not impossible; there are still jobs available for the right international candidate.
 Here’s what you need to get started on your search for a job in Lisbon: information and advice on what jobs are available in Lisbon, and where to look to find them.
 You can also read more information in our guide to finding jobs in Portugal.

 Working in Lisbon overview

-Portugal’s economy may have seen its first (small) expansion in years but it’s far from recovered and one in 10 graduates still leave the country for lack of work.
-However, one sector above all has seen massive growth; Lisbon’s call centre services have grown so much over the last years that the city has become the call centre capital of Europe and nicknamed ‘ The Bangalore of Europe’.
+Portugal’s economy may have seen its first (small) expansion in years but it’s far from recovered.
+One in 10 graduates still leave the country for lack of work.
+However, one sector above all has seen massive growth; Lisbon’s call center services have grown so much over the last years that the city has become the call center capital of Europe and nicknamed the Bangalore of Europe.
 This means lots of job opportunities for multilingual expats, who can also enjoy the high standard of living in Lisbon and the glorious beaches close by.

-If you are from a country inside the European Union (EU) or European Economic Area (EEA) you can come to Lisbon to look for work; everyone else has to have an employment contract first.
+If you’re from the European Union (EU) or European Economic Area (EEA) you can come to Lisbon to look for work; everyone else has to have an employment contract first.